dbist/cockroach-docker/postgresql/README.md

-# Sample 3 node *insecure* CockroachDB cluster with HAProxy acting as load balancer and pgbench
+# Sample 3 node *insecure* CockroachDB cluster with HAProxy acting as load balancer and PostgreSQL client, which includes `psql`, `pgbench`, etc.

 Prerequisites: